Health Insurance for 18-Year-Olds (2026 Plan Year)

 HEALTH INSURANCE COSTS VS. HEALTHCARE EXPENSES

-The Bronze tier is typically the lowest and most affordable in most states, but some areas may have a Catastrophic tier for healthy 18-year-olds that meet eligibility requirements.
+The Bronze tier is the lowest and most affordable in most states, but some areas may have a Catastrophic tier for healthy 18-year-olds that meet eligibility requirements.
 Aside from being able to cover emergencies and preventative medicine, Catastrophic plans are also cheaper than Bronze plans but often have a higher deductible.
 On average, a Catastrophic plan costs $291 per month.

-Health Insurance for an 18 Year Old by State
+Health Insurance for an 18-Year-Old by State

 Data filtered by: